Engee documentation

 Out[0]:

 Focus on the ROC curve corresponding to an SNR of 8 dB.
-By inspecting the graph with the data cursor, you will see that to achieve a detection probability of 0.9, you must allow the false alarm probability to be as low as 0.05.
-Without using phase information, you will need a higher SNR to achieve the same Pd for a given Pfa.
-For incoherent linear detectors, use the Albersham equation to determine what SNR value will provide the desired Pd and Pfa.
+After examining the graph using the data cursor, you will see that in order to achieve a detection probability of 0.9, it is necessary to allow the probability of a false positive to 0.05.
+Without using phase information, you will need a higher SNR to achieve the same Pd at a given Pfa.
+For incoherent linear detectors, use the Albersham equation to determine which SNR value will provide the desired Pd and Pfa.

 In [ ]: